kent789/supreme-bot/README.md

 </h1>

 ## Overview
-This is a bot for Supreme using python and Splinter library to scrape it
+This is a bot for Supreme using python and Splinter library

 ## Usage
 In terminal, run the following commands